Buddy

 He came to us very skittish.
 He jumps at loud noise and pushes himself to the very back of the cage to sleep.
 I leave the door open for him, but while trying to teach him and coax him out, he touches the floor like it’s made of lava, nails clenched like he’s gonna fall.
 He needs to be carried most of the time.

-The treatments will last months.
-He’ll have to lay quietly in the cage most of the time so as to not stir up the heartworm bacteria.
-Obviously all training is on hold for now.
-His 3rd heartworm test came back positive.
+The treatments lasted for months.
+He had to lay quietly in the cage most of the time so as to not stir up the heartworm bacteria.
+His third heartworm test came back positive.
 I took him to the groomer to give him a summer cut and not have to worry about deep brushing and grooming while he’s convalescing.
-He has to stay very still for the 7 weeks or so of rounds of shots.
+He had to stay very still for the seven weeks or so of rounds of shots.

 I was on Facebook one day and brought up some of the groups I had joined when Gage was here.
 I put a short story on Westie Nation about Jack.
 The response was just overwhelming!
 I don’t like to post things because people are so negative and nasty, but there’s a special kind of heaven in the Westie Lover.
 There were more than 300 people thanking and encouraging me for helping Jack.
 One person suggested I contact WestieMed.
 She said they may be able to help with the cost of his treatment.
 I carefully read everything on the website and decided to submit an application.
 There are so many stories of assistance!
 I am so grateful and happy that it was approved.
 I can’t describe my joy.
 This will help so much.
 Once he’s better I can then decide about his spay/neuter and dental issues.